UU-Human-Evolution/1MB335/Lab1.md

 ```
 cat - concatenates the file contents to standard out (the screen)
 less - a nice and easy file viewer, press q to quit!
+more - more than less
 head - look at the head of a file, by default the first 10 lines.
 tail - looks at the tail of a file, by default the 10 last lines.
 ```

 It turns out that the PCA article is quite big, how big?
 Counting is hard and slow for humans but easy for machines.
-Use the word count command `wc` on the file to figure out how many lines and words it contains.
+Use the word count command `wc` on the file to figure out how many lines, words and characters it contains.

 **Question 1: What did you get?
 How many lines and words?**